xaxxon/xl/README.md

 Logging library which calls user defined callbacks when data is provided.
 Has log levels and subjects which can be turned on/off at runtime.
 When used in an upstream dependency, makes it very easy to hook into the logging framework of the executable (or downstream library).
+Documentation in subfolder.

 ### magic_ptr

 Smart pointer class which may or may not own the object it refers to.
 Deleter is specified at runtime (like in shared_ptr), but magic_ptr is not copyable (like unique_ptr) and may inherit ownership from a unique_ptr.

-### Json
+### Json (requires PCRE library installed)

 JSON-ish parser.
 Attempts to comply with JSON5 as described here: https://github.com/json5/json5 Things like multi-line strings, comments, etc.